 Asbestos is a naturally occurring mineral.
 Asbestos fibers do not evaporate or dissolve.
 They enter the environment’s air and water in several ways:

-Lung cancer tumors, on the other hand, develop as the result of abnormal cells growing uncontrollably within the lung itself.
+- Lung cancer: Tumors develop as the result of abnormal cells growing uncontrollably within the lung itself.

 However, correlations do exist between cigarette smoking and lung cancer.
 Asbestos exposure can both directly cause asbestos lung cancer and/or increase the chances that a smoker will develop asbestos lung cancer.

-Anyone considering a mesothelioma claim should be familiar with the concept of statutes of limitations.
+Mesothelioma victims considering a claim should be familiar with the concept of statutes of limitations.
 The deadline by which any given lawsuit must be filed is governed by a statute of limitations.
 Each state sets its own statute of limitations for civil lawsuits.

 Asbestos-related claims like mesothelioma lawsuits have set their own deadlines by which patients or their loved ones can file a claim.
-If you miss the deadline, you risk losing your chance to recover your damages for your mesothelioma diagnosis.
+If you miss the deadline, you risk losing your legal rights to recover mesothelioma compensation.

 Typically, the clock begins ticking on a personal injury statute of limitations when an individual suffers an injury.
 But when it comes to an injury like mesothelioma, which can go undetected for up to 40 years, such a deadline would not be fair to the injured party.

-This is what the U.S. Court of Appeals for the Fifth Circuit decided when Clarence Borel, a man who was diagnosed first with pulmonary asbestosis – then with mesothelioma – after working with asbestos for more than 33 years, and filed a lawsuit against the company who manufactured the insulation he had used at work.
+This is what the U.S. Court of Appeals for the Fifth Circuit decided when Clarence Borel, a man who was diagnosed first with pulmonary asbestosis – then with mesothelioma – after working with asbestos for more than 33 years.
+He then filed a lawsuit against the company that manufactured the insulation he had used at work.

-In this case, the court noted that the statutes of limitations clock did not begin to count down until “the effects of…exposures [to dangerous substances] manifest themselves.”
-In other words, the clock for the filing deadline begins to tick only when the plaintiff is aware of their illness (or reasonably should know of it) and can associate that injury with another party’s wrongful acts.
+In this case, the court noted that the statute of limitations deadline essentially began when the plaintiff is aware of their illness (or reasonably should know of it) and can associate that injury with another party’s wrongful acts.

 Now that we have explored where the timeline begins in a statute of limitations for a mesothelioma claim, we can address where the deadline ends.

-Knowing which state in which to file a mesothelioma claim is an important first step in building your case.
+Knowing the state you need to file your legal claim in is an important first step in building your case.
 The state where you file will determine the deadlines to which you must adhere.
 Several criteria could play into this determination: